 “How do I get a laptop to my employee?”
 Early in the pandemic, when companies talked about working in a digital world, that’s where the conversation started.
 As for where it goes next… Well, that’s a different story.

-The conversation is shifting away from digital workplace resilience and continuity toward employee productivity, said Chris McLaughlin, Chief Marketing Officer at LumApps at a recent webinar about digital transformation and next generation employee experience.
+The conversation is shifting away from digital workplace resilience and continuity toward employee productivity, said Chris McLaughlin, Chief Marketing Officer at LumApps at a digital transformation and next generation employee experience webinar.

 “It’s around innovation and long-term success from an employee experience standpoint,” he said.
 “How do we enable effective knowledge sharing?
 How do we enable collaboration in the organization?
 How do we efficiently think longer-term from an employee experience standpoint?
 How do we create that culture of innovation?
 How do we give employees agency?”